pqrs-org/Karabiner-VirtualHIDDevice-archived/README.md

 make
 ```

-The `make` script will create a redistributable **Karabiner-Elements-VERSION.dmg** in the current directory.
+The `make` script will create a redistributable kexts into `dist` directory.